JeffreySarnoff/TimeDates.jl/docs/src/index.md

 Offers TimeDate, a date-and-time type with nanosecond resolution

-* plays well with others
+#### plays well with others

-    * TimeDate works like DateTime with more precision
+>   - TimeDate works like DateTime with more precision
-    * Supports Dates.jl methods
+>   - Supports Dates.jl methods
-    * Interconverts with DateTime, Date
+>   - Interconverts with DateTime, Date

-* introduces enhancements
+#### introduces enhancements

-    * Adds ranges with CompoundPeriod steps
+>    - Adds ranges with CompoundPeriod steps
-    * Adds `periods`, a NamedTuple constructor
+>    - Adds `periods`, a NamedTuple constructor
-    * introduces round(::Time, ::TimePeriod, ::RoundingMode)
+>    - Adds round(::Time, ::TimePeriod, ::RoundingMode)

 ----